diegoalonso-sm/banca-me-interview/README.md

    This will mount the current directory to `/app` in the container and run it interactively.

-3. Within the container, you can run your solutions and tests as described above.
+3. Within the container, you can run the notebooks.

-## Contributions

-Contributions are welcome.
-If you wish to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/new-feature`).
-3. Make your changes and commit them (`git commit -am 'Add new feature'`).
-4. Push your changes to a new branch (`git push origin feature/new-feature`).
-5. Create a Pull Request.

 ## License